Not all dengue patients with low platelet count need transfusions: Study

 "The issue here is when the platelet count drops to a critically low level, most clinicians will feel unsafe not to do something,” said Professor Leo Yee Sin, director of the Institute of Infectious Diseases and Epidemiology at Tan Tock Seng Hospital.
 “In other words, most clinicians will go ahead to transfuse platelets to this group of uncomplicated patients and this study shows that it is not necessary to do so."

-A transfusion, just like any medical procedure, runs the risk of side effects like a severe allergic reaction, so researchers say doctors should focus on supportive care.
+A transfusion, just like any medical procedure, runs the risk of side effects like a severe allergic reaction, so researchers have said doctors should focus on supportive care.

 For instance, dehydration is a key concern for dengue patients, so treatment could include fluid therapy.